Florida Online Course Design Quality Designations

 The catalyst for this initiative was the Florida Board of Governors 2025 SUS Strategic Plan for Online Education, which outlines goals and strategies designed to result in improved instruction and increased educational opportunities for Florida Citizens.
 Goal 1 of the plan is that the State University System (SUS) in conjunction with the Florida College System (FCS) will create a culture of quality for online education.
 Tactics in support of this goal include a process to ensure implementation of quality standards for course design and the creation of a coding system in the Florida Virtual Campus course catalog that allows the identification of Quality and High-Quality online courses.

 To work toward increasing the number of quality online courses in Florida, a BOG Quality Workgroup was tasked with developing online course design quality review processes that would be flexible enough to work across all SUS and FCS institutions and accommodate institutional differences while increasing overall online course quality.
-The result of this statewide collaboration is that beginning in 2019, online courses that have completed an online course design quality review will be tagged with a Quality designation in the FloridaShines course catalog.
+The result of this statewide collaboration is that online courses that have completed an online course design quality review will be tagged with a Quality designation in the FloridaShines course catalog.

 Online Course Design Quality Designations